 Consider the following medical reasons you may require IOL:

-- Chorioamnionitis.
+Chorioamnionitis.
 In this condition, you have an infection in your uterus.
 Of priority will be the delivery of your baby.

-- Oligohydramnios: meaning – there’s not enough amniotic fluid surrounding the baby.
+Oligohydramnios: meaning – there’s not enough amniotic fluid surrounding the baby.

-- Gestational diabetes – a condition when you develop abnormal blood sugar control during pregnancy.
+Gestational diabetes – a condition when you develop abnormal blood sugar control during pregnancy.

-- High blood pressure disorders of pregnancy.
+High blood pressure disorders of pregnancy.
 This generally describes: 1) a pregnancy complication characterized by high blood pressure and signs of damage to another organ system (preeclampsia), 2) high blood pressure that was present before pregnancy or that occurs before 20 weeks of pregnancy (chronic high blood pressure), or 3) high blood pressure that develops after 20 weeks of pregnancy (gestational hypertension).

-- Placental abruption.
+Placental abruption.
 Your placenta peels away from the inner wall of the uterus before delivery — either partially or completely.

-- Certain medical conditions such as kidney disease or obesity.
+Certain medical conditions, such as kidney disease or obesity.

-Measures to Prevent Bleeding After Childbirth
+Preventing Bleeding After Childbirth

 Your doctors and midwives know how high the risk of bleeding is after childbirth and will routinely take measures to prevent it from happening.